-Established as a non-profit organization in 1986, the Milton Art Museum has been a collection in residence since 2003 and is operated independently by its Board of Trustees.
-It holds nearly three hundred objects in its' permanent collection which includes Asian and Western art and objects acquired mainly by donations.
-Additionally, the museum features a rotating exhibit of regional artists and photographers; an annual juried art show; membership; and classes for both children and adults.
+Established as a non-profit organization in 1986, the Milton Art Museum has been a collection in residence at the Canton Campus since 2003 and is operated independently by its Board of Trustees.
+It holds nearly three hundred objects in its' permanent collection and includes Asian art and objects, and Western European prints.
+Special exhibits, members juried art shows, and other activities are offered.

-The museum is free and open to the public Monday - Thursday, 8:00 a.m. to 7:00 p.m., Friday 8:00 a.m. to 5:00 p.m, and Saturday 9:00 a.m. to 12:00 p.m. in accordance with the College's academic calendar.
-The permanent collection is on display in the Administrative Wing.
+The museum is free and open to the public Monday through Saturday, in accordance with the College's business office hours.
+The permanent collection is on display in the Administrative Wing lobby.
 For more information, visit www.miltonartmuseum.org.